A man with dark hair and a beard, wearing a light blue dress shirt, smiling at the camera in front of a plain white wall.

 • I like to work with clients to understand what makes them feel anxious and find ways to live more peacefully.
 The goal is to discover what helps you feel calmer and more confident.
 This might include looking at your thought patterns in a new light, learning simple exercises to stay present, or using breathing techniques to find relief when you feel overwhelmed.

 • To ensure I can provide dedicated and high-quality care, I reserve a limited number of spaces for in-depth trauma work.
-As these spaces are currently full, I am not taking on new clients specifically for this purpose at this time.

 Contact me